Form I-131: The Advance Parole Travel Document Explained

 Why Do I Need Advance Parole?

 You need Advance Parole if you have a pending green card (permanent resident card) application and want to take a trip outside the United States.
-If you leave the United States without Advance Parole and USCIS hasn’t approved your green card application, the agency will close your green card application case.
+If you leave the United States without Advance Parole and USCIS hasn’t approved your green card application, the agency will consider your case abandoned and likely deny for application.

 If USCIS closes your green card application, you have to start the process over again, which is expensive and time-consuming.
 To avoid this, you need to complete Form I-131: Application for Travel Document and apply for Advance Parole before leaving the U.S.